clugenge/credit-risk-classification-Unit-20/README.md

 # credit-risk-classification-Unit-20

-An Overview Of The Analysis: The purpose of the analysis was to create a Supervised Learning program which is used to predict if a borrower has a healthy loan profile (value of 0) or a high risk profile (value of 1).
+An Overview Of The Analysis:
+The purpose of the analysis was to create a Supervised Learning program which is used to predict if a borrower has a healthy loan profile (value of 0) or a high risk profile (value of 1).
+Variables that were factored into the model included: loan size, interest rate, borrower income, debt to income ratio, number of accounts, derogatory marks, and total debit.
+The logistic regression model was used to fit the training data.
+The final results were generated in a confusion matrix and a classification report.

 From the data collected there were 75036 that had good credit scores and 2500 that did not.
 Using the loan status column to determine if its a safe to lend a loan out to that customer.
 After spilting the data into test and trainning data than making a liner regression.
 The results showed a 99% accuary towards the machine learning.